Education is the journey of a lifetime. Let’s get ready for your next steps.

 Your resume comprises your education and work history.
 Include your volunteer experience on your resume to help demonstrate the knowledge and skills you’ve gained through your experience.
 The organizations you served can also be used as employment references – just make sure you ask first!

 Track your volunteer hours - you’ll be glad you did when it comes to applying for scholarships and colleges.
-Use our handy tracking sheet to log the number of hours, the clubs you are involved in and the sports you participated in.
-Start tracking your freshman year!
+Use our handy tracking sheet to log the number of hours you're given back.
+You’ll feel really awesome when all those hours are added up!

 Work-Based Learning in High School